Admissions: Master’s Programs

 - an essay of approx. 1,000 words in German or English on a specified topic (not for MSc.
 CSE, see the individual program pages for details of essay topics)

-- Curriculum ("module descriptions") of the underlying university degree (not for MSc.
+- Curriculum (module descriptions, course catalogue or syllabus) of the underlying university degree (not for MSc.
 CSE)

 - a passport photo